NinaEffenberger/NinaEffenberger.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Our pre-print to <em>Towards turbine-location-aware multi-decadal wind power predictions with CMIP6 </em> is now available on <a href="https://arxiv.org/abs/2408.14889">arxiv</a>.
+Our pre-print <em>Towards turbine-location-aware multi-decadal wind power predictions with CMIP6 </em> is now available on <a href="https://arxiv.org/abs/2408.14889">arxiv</a>.